-Besides fashion and design, Milan is known for its vibrant art scene.
-And here I don’t mean only Leonardo da Vinci and masterpieces of the past, but also contemporary art at the local galleries.
-There are still a couple of days left to see two of them – the Dan Flavin exhibition at Cardi Gallery and ‘The Accursed Hour’ by Carlos Amorales at Fondazione Adolfo Pini.
-Even if you can’t make it this time, I recommend that you keep an eye on their future events that can surely inspire anyone working in the creative industries or simply art lovers.
+Besides fashion and design, the capital of Lombardy is known for its vibrant art scene.
+And here I don’t mean only Leonardo da Vinci and masterpieces of the past, but also contemporary art in Milan.
+There are still a couple of days left to see two exhibitions at the local galleries – the works by Dan Flavin at Cardi Gallery and ‘The Accursed Hour’ by Carlos Amorales at Fondazione Adolfo Pini.
+Even if you can’t make it this time, I recommend that you keep an eye on their future events that will surely inspire anyone working in the creative industries or simply art lovers.
 Scroll down for more information and my photos from the exhibitions.

 Dan Flavin at Cardi Gallery

 The entrance to the Cardi Gallery is hidden at the far end of a picturesque Milanese courtyard, with outdoor plants and balconies, in Corso di Porta Nuova 38.
-Established in 1972, the gallery has focused on post-war Italian art, Arte Povera and Minimalism promoting artists such as Lucio Fontana, Michelangelo Pistoletto, Piero Manzoni and Mario Merz.
+Established in 1972, the gallery has a reputation for championing contemporary art in Milan.
+It has promoted artists from the Arte Povera and Minimalism movements, such as Lucio Fontana, Michelangelo Pistoletto, Piero Manzoni and Mario Merz.
 Its pristine, loft-like interior creates a minimalist environment perfectly in tune with contemporary art on display.

 The current exhibition presents fourteen light sculptures by Dan Flavin (1933-1996), an influential figure of American Minimalism alongside names such as Sol LeWitt, Carl Andre, Donald Judd and Agnes Martin.
 They aimed to create works that renounced anything that wasn’t essential or pointing to the core.
 Their artworks often involved grids, geometric structures, primary colours and prefabricated, industrial elements such as commercially available neon tubes used by Dan Flavin.